JamesSkemp/words/content/post/on-the-saying-terrorists-will-put-bush-in-office.md

 +++
-title = "On the Saying \"Terrorists Will Put Bush in Office\"" summary = "Article regarding the (original) saying that terrorists will put George W. Bush in office in 2004." draft = false comments = true date = "2004-08-23T01:01:00-05:00"
+title = "On the Saying \"Terrorists Will Put Bush in Office\"" description = "Article regarding the (original) saying that terrorists will put George W. Bush in office in 2004." draft = false comments = true date = "2004-08-23T01:01:00-05:00"